A mobile-first online booking experience tailored for convenience and ease of use

 User interviews

-Understanding the users will help empathize with them.
-I reached out to 3 participants that had booked an doctor’s appointment in the past 7 days and interviewed each one-on-one.
-This was to collect a deeper knowledge of the user’s key drives, motivations, fears, and preferences.
-My key findings were:
+Gaining an understanding of the users will help us empathize with them.
+I reached out to three participants who had booked a doctor’s appointment in the past seven days and conducted one-on-one interviews with each.
+This approach allowed me to gather deeper insights into their key motivations, drives, fears, and preferences.
+Here are my key findings:

-Users booked an appointment according to the condition, insurance they take, location, date, and time slot that worked for them.
+Users booked an appointment based on their condition, insurance, location, date, and the time slot that worked for them.

 Having an account with details already put in helps fill in the forms when booking an appointment.

-Some users liked to filter through doctor after searching.
+Some users liked to filter through doctors after searching.

-Distance is important to users when looking to book an appointment over ratings and reviews.
+Distance is more important to users when booking an appointment than ratings and reviews.

 Users will book a doctor’s appointment for themselves when they are getting an annual check-up or feeling sick.